Preschool lesson plan for like and hate

 Swap over the three at the front and repeat with different words.
 Keep going for as long as you have interest, but never flog a game to death.
 You can always use it again in a subsequent lesson.

 If you need a method to teach with games please check out my preschool games book and the stories with lesson plans made of games.
+If you prefer a paperback, you may get it on this link.

 3. Play Simon Says with the six new words.
 Simon Says, "Touch your feet be a mouse, eat some rice, eat some cheese".
 For full instructions on how to play see the games book.
 Add in "Simon says be little!" and the kids have to crouch down small.
 Sometimes pre-schoolers cannot grasp Simon Says and they don’t like the idea of being out!
 So just use Simon Says as a commands game if you have 3-year-olds.
 5-year-olds should be able to play the full version.